The Voice Česko Slovensko

 The Voice Česko Slovensko (Czech and Slovak for The Czech / Slovak Voice, literally The Voice of Czecho Slovakia, previously Hlas Česko Slovenska) is a reality singing competition and version of The Voice of Holland for Czech Republic and Slovakia.
 It is broadcast on TV Nova in Czech Republic and TV Markíza in Slovakia, both stations are owned by CME.
 It is derived from the original The Voice of Holland.
 The concept of the competition consists of searching for singer talents (from the second row and duets) over 16 years of age in public casting.
 The winner is later determined on the basis of a voting vote by SMS, which receives financial rewards and the ability to upload his own album.

 As Czech and Slovak are very similar, it is a bilingual show.
 People from Czech Republic are speaking the Czech language when people from Slovakia are speaking the Slovak language.
 Czechs and Slovaks in this show are communicating jointly without language change.
 People from all other countries are communicating in English or its native language, with assistance of a translator.

 The Voice was first introduced to viewers in Czech Republic and Slovakia on 12 February 2012, when 1.119 million viewers watched it on average.
 In the competition, the coaches choose their competitors only according to their voice, who then compete against each other.
 Not only competitors but also coaches compete because the coach just wants to be what Voice shows.
 The first coaches were Dara Rolins, Michal David, Josef Vojtek and Rytmus.
 The show is moderated by Leoš Mareš and Tina.
 This season was won by Slovak Ivanna Bagová.

 On 19 November 2013, it was announced that Voice returned to the second season, which began broadcast on 5 March 2014, and ended on 18 June 2014 with the victory of Lenka Hrůzová.
 He also recently appeared in Sunday's slot, not Sunday, as he has done so far.
 This season was won by Czech Lenka Hrůzová.

 On 15 June 2018, TV Nova announced on its Facebook site that the third line was being produced under the English name The Voice Czech Republic.
 At the same time, the castings were announced in a new season, where participants can sign up using the Nova and Markíza websites.
 Eventually, the name The Voice Česko Slovensko was adopted.
 This season was won by Annamária D'Almeida, a Slovak of Benin origin.

-As of November 2025, a fourth season has yet to be announced.